Empirical Design in Reinforcement Learning: Selecting environments

 For this reason, benchmark environments can remain useful for many years.
 Classic environments that are still commonly used include Mountain Car \citep{moore1990efficient}, Cartpole \citep{sutton2018reinforcement}, Puddle World \citep{sutton2018reinforcement} and Acrobot \citep{sutton1996generalization}.
 These simple environments play a useful role because we understand very well how to get good performance in these environments, and so we can easily see when there are issues in new algorithms.
 For example, a SARSA($\lambda$) agent with tile-coding can find a good policy in Mountain Car in a dozen or so episodes.
 DQN---using replay and target networks---learns much more slowly, settles on a worse policy, exhibits more instability, and is sensitive to the target network refresh rate \citep{hernandez-garcia2019understanding,kim2019deepmellow,patterson2022robust}.
 Running DQN on this environment helps identify that there may be room for algorithmic improvement.

 Certain environments may start as challenge problems---ones that we do not know how to solve well---and eventually become benchmark environments.
 Two examples of such benchmarks are the Atari suite \citep{bellemare2013arcade, machado2018revisiting} and Mujoco environments \citep{todorov2012mujoco}.
 A challenge problem plays a different role than a benchmark environment.
-It highlights gaps in all of our methods; trying to fill these gaps can drive algorithm development.
+It highlights gaps in all of our algorithms; trying to fill these gaps can drive algorithm development.
 If an environment is truly a challenge problem, then experiments are more \emph{exploratory} or \emph{demonstrative}.
-It can be sufficient to show that you can obtain good performance---demonstrate something is possible---without even comparing to any other methods or only including basic baselines.
-The results suggest that you can do something that was not possible before.\footnote{This is not how Atari is now used in the RL literature, but the first experiments including the original DQN paper \citep{mnih2013playing} were very much of this form.}
+It can be sufficient to show that you can obtain good performance---demonstrate something is possible---without even comparing to any other algorithms or only including basic baselines.
+The results suggest that you can do something that was not possible before.\footnote{This is not how Atari is now used in the reinforcement learning literature, but the first experiments including the original DQN paper \citep{mnih2013playing} were very much of this form.}

-As our methods improve on these challenge problems, they become benchmark environments.
+As our algorithms improve on these challenge problems, they become benchmark environments.
 At some point, however, they can be in a confusing interim stage.
-We as yet do not have an understanding of how to obtain good performance, but methods have gone from being abysmal to merely mediocre.
+We as yet do not have an understanding of how to obtain good performance, but algorithms have gone from being abysmal to merely mediocre.